 Using Premium Per User (PPU)

 Premium Per User (PPU) gives organizations a way to license premium features on a per-user basis.
-PPU includes all Power BI Pro license capabilities, including features like paginated reports, AI, and other capabilities that were only available with a Premium capacity.
+PPU includes all Power BI Pro license capabilities, including features like AI, and other capabilities that were only available with a Premium capacity.
 With a PPU license, you don't need a separate Power BI Pro license because all Pro license capabilities are included.

 You can use a Power BI individual trial to try PPU as long as your organization hasn't disabled individual trials with the Allow users to try Power BI paid features tenant setting.